grdnrio/pwx-deploy/README.md

 - kube config is set on the masters, no sudo required
 - storkctl is setup on the masters
 - there's a repo of manifests pulled onto each master

-## Issues
-- sometimes one of the workers fails to find the `docker.io` package.
-Just destroy and redeploy.
-- if a node fails to reach the K8s API server during provisioning it's simply that the master took longer than usual to come up.
-Just redeploy!